 Clear urine in dogs indicates two things: either your dog is drinking too much water, or he is suffering from diseases related to the kidneys or liver and cannot filter toxins out of the body properly.

-If your dog’s pee is transparent, he is simply overhydrated, and cutting on his water intake should turn his urine color pale yellow.
-But if the void of color persists, even on cutting the dog’s water intake, take a urine sample and have your vet test it or take your doggo in for a check-up.
+If your dog’s pee is transparent, he is simply overhydrated, and cutting on his water intake should turn his urine color pale yellow; nevertheless, if the void of color persists, simply capture a urine sample and contact a vet soon without hesitation.

 Pale Yellow—Normal Dog Urine Color

-Pale yellow is the normal urine color in dogs.
-It indicates health, well-being, freedom from illnesses, and proper hydration.
+Pale yellow is the most desirable dog urine color because it indicates health, well-being, freedom from illnesses, and proper hydration.

 However, even if your dog’s pee is pale yellow, it is still advisable to keep a check on the color and try to maintain its consistency.
 As pale yellow is the normal hue in dog urine, any divergence from it might indicate health disorders.
 Therefore, if your dog’s urine color changes—it becomes dark yellow or bright yellow—and does not return to pale yellow for a long time, you should contact a vet as early as possible.